 The Mysterious Case Files of Silver Cash, Money Detective Sept.-Dec.

 The Rose also offers a variety of student workshops at The Rose or at your school.A workshop at The Rose is the perfect way to explore themes from a school field trip show or to learn about the profession of theater.
 A professional teaching artist with a college degree in dramatic arts education will lead your class through a wide range of activities, all designed to enhance everyday classroom experience.
 Add a workshop to a school show field trip for just $2.50 per student.The Rose can also bring a workshop to your school.
 A professional teaching artist will visit your classroom for three to five days in a one-week time period to explore, through drama, a curriculum topic of your choice.
 Use theater to explore literature, give a new twist to creative writing assignments, bring history alive and more.
 For more information on Rose Workshops, click here.
 To book a Rose Touring Show for your classroom, please complete this form.
-For questions, contact Melissa Richter at (402) 502-4625 or at email@example.com.
+For questions, contact Katy Kepler at (402) 502-4616 or at firstname.lastname@example.org.

 Every Single Child